356255531/DOSPaper/README.md

-# Decentralized Optimal Scheduler for Prosumers in Local Energy Market
+# Open-source code for the paper Decentralized Optimal Scheduler for Prosumers in Local Energy Market

 ## Overview